joomcode/e2ed/README.md

 `liteReportFileName: string | null`: the name of the file under which, after running the tests, the lite JSON report will be saved in the `e2ed/reports` directory, for example, `lite-report.json`.
-Also this name is used as the title of the report page.
 If `null`, the lite report will not be saved.

 `printTestLogsInConsole: boolean`: if true, print test logs to the console (literally in console.log).